casperholders/casperholdersfront/README.md

 ## CasperHolders Core
 Contains almost all the CasperHolders logic.
 [Link](https://github.com/casperholders/casperholderscore)

-## CasperData
+## CasperParser

 Parse the whole blockchain into a database.

-This is used to retrieve users operations and calculate the APY faster on the API.
-[Link](https://github.com/casperholders/casperdata)
+This is used to retrieve users operations / smart contracts and calculate the APY faster on the API.
+[Link](https://github.com/casperholders/casperparser)

 ## CasperHolders API

 [Link](https://github.com/casperholders/casperholdersapi)

-Only contains 5 endpoints to generate and consume prometheus metrics from operations that are done on the CasperHolders Website and also retrieve validator metadata and the APY on the network.
+Used to retrieve validator metadata, the APY on the network and store multisig deploys.

-This API is useless if you don't need / want metrics.

-The frontend can work flawlessly without the API.

-It will not impact any feature (Except the metrics graph on the front page) on the website.
+Can impact the metrics graph on the front page on the website and the ability to send/retrieve multisigs.

 You may get some errors in the javascript console by not providing the API url.

-Maybe in the future this API will contain more features.

 # Notes
 (* Every component hosted on casperholders.io is Open Source and every component hosted on casperholders.com is Closed Source)